WordPress Manager For WHMCS

 Logs

-The module activities are recorded in the section named 'Logs'.
 All entries can be deleted at any time, just click the button marked on the screen below.
 Keep in mind that you can remove multiple logs at once. |

 Tasks